nodesleep/hamlog/README.md

 ALTER TABLE `logbook`
   MODIFY `id` int(11) NOT NULL AUTO_INCREMENT, AUTO_INCREMENT=34;
 ```
+PHPMyAdmin is a great tool for managing MySQL Databases if you're not comfortable with the MySQL command line.

 ## Using Hamlog
 Once the above installation requisites and installation steps have been taken, simply open your web browser of choice and navigate to http://localhost/hamlog/.